HEAT PUMP

 Here are the technical specifications of the Yutaki Combi S 2.0

-This heat pump has the advantage of a compact internal module that fits neatly into a kitchen, and contains the domestic hot water cylinder, eliminating the need for a separate cylinder and saving space in the home.
+This heat pump has the advantage of a compact interior module that fits well in a kitchen, and contains the domestic hot water tank, which avoids placing a separate tank and saves space in the home.

 As for the outdoor unit, for the smaller R32 models the height of 630mm will make it easy to conceal, which is less the case for the larger outdoor units with almost 1.40m high.